10 Days Broome to Darwin

 Is this tour for me?

-Our tours are made up of small groups with a range of ages, nationalities and backgrounds.
+Our tours are made up of small groups with a range of different ages, nationalities and backgrounds.
 Generally people who travel with us are between 20 and 45, though we also get alot passengers much older onboard - everyone is welcome!
 On tour we get equally as many males as females and everyone shares an enthusiasm for the out doors, nature, adventure and culture.

-Our tours are for those wanting to really explore Australia and its many facets.
+Our tours are for those wanting to really explore Australia and share the experience with likeminded travellers.
 Whether we are camping by a billabong in Kakadu National Park or sharing a cabin in Tasmania, our travellers want more than just a site seeing tour.
-They are chasing a hands on experience.
+They are chasing a hands on group experience.

-The trips are packed with many highlights and the pace can be fast - although there’s always time to chill out, have a cold beer ( or wine! ) and soak up your surroundings.
+The trips are packed with many highlights and the pace can be fast.
+There may be some long drives and passengers should expect to help out when setting up camp or cooking food - this is a group adventure.
+However, there’s always time to chill out, have a cold beer ( or wine! ) and soak up your surroundings.

 As always, if in doubt then contact us directly with your concerns.